bibi ka maqbara

 Bibi Ka Maqbara offers breathtaking city views, adding to its magnificence.
 As the sole Mughal-built monument in the Deccan region, it holds historical and architectural significance.
 Its captivating beauty, captivating garden setting, and unique architectural features make it a must-visit destination for anyone exploring the wonders of Mughal art and history.

-Bibi Ka Maqbara History Context and Creation
+Bibi Ka Maqbara History

 1. The Reign of Emperor Aurangabad Taj Mahal

 It cost about Rs.
-6.6 lakhs and Aurangzeb gave Rs.
+6.6 lakhs, and Aurangzeb gave Rs.
 7 lakhs for it.
 Ataullah designed it, and Hanspat Rai was the engineer.
 Marble from Jaipur mines was used.
-Around 300 carts, each pulled by twelve oxen carried marble to Aurangabad for construction.
+Around 300 carts, each pulled by twelve oxen, carried marble to Aurangabad for construction.
 They aimed for a design like the Taj Mahal but faced budget and architectural challenges.

 2. Commemorating Dilras Banu Begum